rchillyard/TableParser/README.md

 Although Json is indeed a hierarchical serialization format, the manner of creating a Json string masks the hierarchical aspects.
 The implemented Json reader/writer is Spray Json but that could easily be changed in the future.

-Although this section is concerned with rendering, it is also true of course to say that tables can be read from Json strings.
+Although this section is concerned with rendering, it is also true, of course, to say that tables can be read from Json strings.

 The following example from _JsonRendererSpec.scala_ shows how we can take the following steps (for the definitions of _Player_, _Partnership_, please see the spec file itself):